RhizomeDB/dbsp-notes/README.md

 # Abstract

-This document describes PomoFlow, a dataflow runtime for PomoDB.
-This design is especially suited for incrementalizing programs to efficiently compute over deltas to the input EDB.
+This document describes PomoFlow, a [dataflow] query runtime for PomoDB.
+It is intended for incrementalizing programs to efficiently compute over deltas from an extensional database.

 # 1. Introduction

+## 1.1 Motivation

-Most relational query runtimes implement a variant of semi-naive evaluation, where queries are run over the course of multiple iterations, with each iteration refining the result toward a fixed point.
+Most relational query runtimes implement a variant of [semi-naive evaluation], where queries are iteratively refined until they reach a fixed point.
 Such designs can efficiently compute views over a fixed database, but are insufficient for incrementalizing evaluation over a database that changes over time.
+Since semi-naive evaluation requires evaluating the same data many times, it can be inefficient for many applications, especially when realtime operation is desired.

+## 1.2 A Dataflow Engine

-This document describes an alternative runtime, built on dataflow, which represents programs as circuits whose vertices and edges correspond to computations over streams of data.
-These circuits can be incrementalized to instead operate over deltas, with the results being combined back into a materialized view.
+This document describes an alternative runtime based in the [dataflow] model.
+This represents programs as circuits (graphs) whose vertices and edges correspond to computation over streams of data.
+These circuits MAY be incrementalized to instead operate over deltas, with the results combined into a final materialized view.

-The design is based on ideas from Differential Dataflow, and is heavily inspired by the Database Stream Processor Framework (DBSP).
-Links to both can be found in the [research repo][Pomo Research].
+The design is based on ideas from [Differential Dataflow], and is heavily inspired by the [Database Stream Processor Framework (DBSP)][DBSP].

 # 2. Concepts

+The following describes the basic concepts and data types of PomoFlow:

 ## 2.1 ZSet